Dherse/masterproef/content/4_phos.typ

 #figure(
     kind: raw,
     caption: [
-        Example in @phos of a constrained synthesizable block.
+        Example in @phos of an unconstrained synthesizable block.
     ],
 )[
     ```phos